Set-based Neural Network Encoding Without Weight Tying: Experiments

-\textbf{Results:} We report the quantitative evaluation on the cross-architecture task in Table~\ref{tab:crossarch}.
-The first column, $\text{Arch}_{1}\rightarrow \text{Arch}_{2}$ shows the direction of transfer, where we train using modelzoos of $\text{Arch}_{1}$ and test on modelzoos of $\text{Arch}_{2}$.
-Additionally, A$\rightarrow$B, \eg MNIST$\rightarrow$CIFAR10 shows the cross-dataset transfer as in Section~\ref{exp:crossdataset}.
-However, the transfer is now across architectures.
-We evaluate SNE in terms of Kendall's $\tau$.
+\textbf{Results:} We report the quantitative evaluation on the cross-architecture task in Table~\ref{tab:crossarch} and report Kendall's $\tau$~\citep{kendall}.
+The first column, $\text{Arch}_{1}\rightarrow \text{Arch}_{2}$ shows the direction of transfer, where we train using model zoos of $\text{Arch}_{1}$ and test on model zoos of $\text{Arch}_{2}$.
+Additionally, A$\rightarrow$B, \eg MNIST$\rightarrow$CIFAR10 shows the cross-dataset transfer.
+From Table~\ref{tab:crossarch}, it can be seen that SNE transfers best across out-of-distribution architectures and datasets outperforming the DeepSets and NeuralGraph baselines significantly.
+Interestingly, the DeepSets model, which treats the entire weight as set with no ordering performs better than the NeuralGraph model on average for this task.
+In conclusion, SNE shows strong transfer across architecture and datasets in the out-of-distribution benchmark.

-From Table~\ref{tab:crossarch}, it can be seen that SNE transfers well across architectures.
-Interestingly, the SVHN modelzoo, the most challenging modelzoo in the cross-dataset task, shows very good transfer across architectures.
-Alluding to the qualitative analysis in Section~\ref{exp:crossdataset}, we infer that SNE transfers well across architectures due to it's spread out neural network encoding pattern that allows for much easier interpolation even across unseen architectures as shown in Table~\ref{tab:crossarch}.